PyLauncher at TACC

 In the launcher invocation, the debug

 parameter causes trace output to be printed during the run.
-Example:
+For example, the debug="job"

 tick 104